FAQS / More Information

 Telkom will ask you what speed line you want (the cost of the line rental varies with the speed of the line).
 Contact us if you are not sure what speed line you should get or click here to learn more about ADSL line speeds.
 The cost of your Telkom ADSL line rental increases with the speed of the line you select, so make sure you choose the right speed for your requirements.

 Monthly rental excludes phone line rental, phone calls and call charges made to the Internet access POP number.
-If ADSL is not possible, then Wireless or 3G/HSDPA and Lte might be the solution for you.
-Check out our Wireless and 3G/HSDPA/Lte packages.
+If ADSL is not possible, then Fibre Internet, Wireless, 3G/HSDPA and Lte might be the solution for you.
+Check out our Fibre Product Plans and 3G/HSDPA/Lte packages.

-You then need to buy and install an ADSL modem/router.
+You then need to buy and install an modem/router.

-ITNT supplies ADSL Modems at competitive prices.
-Click here to order your ADSL modem/router from ITNT.
+ITNT supplies Fibre Modems at competitive prices.
+Click here to order your modem/router from ITNT.

 • Get Connected with ITNT ADSL